benkutil/benkutil.github.io/source/10-about.md

 published: true
 ---

-**Hi, my name is Ben.** I’m a systems-obsessed product designer who codes, teaches, and bakes.
+**Hi, my name is Ben.** I’m a systems-focused product designer who codes, teaches, and bakes.

 I operate [Make Things Studio](http://make-things.com), an interactive consultancy working with businesses, non-profits, and schools to define & realize business goals on the web.